Category Archives: politics

 Book Review: Full Frontal Feminism

-Book Title: Full Frontal Feminism Author: Jessica Valenti Published: 2007 Pages: 248 Category: nonfiction: politics, feminism With a month between one semester ending, and the beginning of another, I tried to be very careful in picking out my reading material. … Continue reading
+Book Title: Full Frontal Feminism Author: Jessica Valenti Published: 2007 Pages: 248 Category: nonfiction: politics, feminism With a month between one semester ending, and the beginning of another, I tried to be very careful in picking out my reading material.
+I wanted something fun but also informative (though I'm sure with a couple more weeks … Continue reading Book Review: Full Frontal Feminism

 #elxn41

 I blame Stephen Harper for not getting any homework done on Friday.
-I knew that the government was going to fall on Friday, and when I woke up and checked Twitter, I saw that it was about to go down. … Continue reading
+I knew that the government was going to fall on Friday, and when I woke up and checked Twitter, I saw that it was about to go down.
+And then I watched about 4 hours of CBC coverage - watching Peter Mansbridge crack … Continue reading #elxn41

 International Women’s Day

-There are so many great discussions going on today for International Women’s Day, on Twitter (#internationalwomensday, #IWD), on Blogs (check out my friend Ashly’s & Janni’s), all over the Internet.
-I wish I had time for a more thought-out post, … Continue reading
+There are so many great discussions going on today for International Women's Day, on Twitter (#internationalwomensday, #IWD), on Blogs (check out my friend Ashly's & Janni's), all over the Internet.
+I wish I had time for a more thought-out post, but this one will have to do!
+I spent this past weekend in Seattle, at … Continue reading International Women’s Day

 Book 39: Starship Troopers

-Book Title: Starship Troopers Author: Robert A Heinlein Published: 1959 Pages: 263 Category: fiction: science fiction For all that I watch a fair amount (okay maybe a lot) of science fiction, I haven’t read a lot of it, and what … Continue reading
+Book Title: Starship Troopers Author: Robert A Heinlein Published: 1959 Pages: 263 Category: fiction: science fiction For all that I watch a fair amount (okay maybe a lot) of science fiction, I haven't read a lot of it, and what I do watch is primarily newer Sci Fi.
+So I am sadly lacking in my … Continue reading Book 39: Starship Troopers

 Canadians For A Saner America

 On Saturday I went to The Rally to Restore Sanity.
-Which may seem less than sane, considering I’m a Canadian citizen living on the west coast of British Columbia – but it was one of the best decisions I’ve made … Continue reading
+Which may seem less than sane, considering I'm a Canadian citizen living on the west coast of British Columbia - but it was one of the best decisions I've made recently.
+Aside from the Rally itself, I absolutely loved DC as a city.
+I acted … Continue reading Canadians For A Saner America

 A Brand New Bright Obama Day!

-I’m re-watching Inauguration footage right now – And I’m getting as many shivers as I did as my coworkers and i gathered around the only computer that would stream the CNN coverage this morning.
-I was worried that I wouldn’t … Continue reading
+I'm re-watching Inauguration footage right now - And I'm getting as many shivers as I did as my coworkers and i gathered around the only computer that would stream the CNN coverage this morning.
+I was worried that I wouldn't be able to watch any of the ceremony as I was starting work at 9am, … Continue reading A Brand New Bright Obama Day!

 canadian politics

-So if you’re in Canada at the moment…you may have noticed that the Federal government, tired of being ignored in favour of the glamour of American Politics, by its citizens, decided to throw a temper tantrum.
-Including the Opposition leaders … Continue reading
+So if you're in Canada at the moment...you may have noticed that the Federal government, tired of being ignored in favour of the glamour of American Politics, by its citizens, decided to throw a temper tantrum.
+Including the Opposition leaders "jumping into bed with one another" The Prime Minister "daring" Stephane Dion to take this … Continue reading canadian politics

 A Post 9/11 World

 Almost seven years after that early Tuesday morning tragedy we truly do live in a Post 9/11 world.
 That day the analysts and the pundits declared that the world would never be the same.
-That politics and history had reached … Continue reading
+That politics and history had reached another marker - like the way we talk about before WW2 or the Depression Now, … Continue reading A Post 9/11 World